teaglebuilt/The-Coding-Rainbow/README.md

 ## Story Line

-As a user, I can create an account and login to The Coding Spectrum.
-I have my own profile that I can build for myself.
-In my own profile view, I can update my personal information, avatar, and so on.
-I can see my own history of blog posts, a list of my friends, pending friend requests from other users, as well as sent friend requests on your behalf.

-Users can use the blog to ask questions by rendering their code in a post, where other users can comment.
-A user's post has the ability to accumulate likes from other users on the platform.
+### AS A USER, I CAN...
++ create account
+  - Register, Login, Logout

++ view video footage
+  - Courses of lessons available by membership

++ membership, upgrade membership
+  - Free, Professional, Enterprise

++ Pay to upgrade your Subscription

++ user profile
+ - update profile
+ - view user blog history
+ - view friends
+ - view pending friend requests
+ - view sent friend requests

++ view another users profile

++ view the blog "The Short Stack"
+ - create a post, renders html, markdown, images, blockquotes, etc...
+ - like a user's post
+ - update or delete your own posts
+ - comment on a user's post

 Users can also hold a discussion through comments on the video lesson.
 Please feel free to clone down the project and check it out!